amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ![image-20200929173052997](image-20200929173052997.png)

-The primary OKE cluster has been built so that it's worker nodes lie across all three [availability domains](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) of the London region.
+The primary OKE cluster has been built so that it's worker nodes lie across all three [availability domains](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) of the Ashburn region.
 Availability domains are isolated from each other, fault tolerant, and very unlikely to fail simultaneously.
 Because availability domains do not share infrastructure such as power or cooling, or the internal availability domain network, a failure at one availability domain within a region is unlikely to impact the availability of the others within the same region.
 Each availability domain has three [fault domains](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#fault).
 A fault domain is a grouping of hardware and infrastructure within an availability domain.
 Additional OKE worker nodes beyond the three we have already will be distributed across fault domains within each region to provide additional levels of redundancy to our Coherence application.
 To see how the OKE worker nodes are distributed across the OCI infrastructure issue the following command:

 ```
 kubectl get nodes -o wide -L failure-domain.beta.kubernetes.io/zone,oci.oraclecloud.com/fault-domain